Featured image for post 1a-steel columns.

 P =π^2 EI/L^2, where Pcr is the critical buckling load, which is the load is the max load that the column can carry, and then the stress For can be estimated by dividing the critical load / the area and recall that the Inertia I can be expressed as the multiplication of A*r^2.

-But in reality, several different end conditions are there, that is why the k expression is introduced in the expression then the L can be rewritten as ( k L), as a result.
+But in reality, several different end conditions are there, which is why the k expression is introduced in the expression then the L can be rewritten as ( k L), as a result.
+The equation of Fe will be set =π^2 E/(KL/r)^2, where KL/r is called the slenderness ratio, K is the effective length factor, that modifies actual column length, and supports conditions.

 Critical buckling load value.